bravoalpha79/k9-zen/test_procedure.md

 - an address without "@", and
 - an address without any characters following "@"

 and click _Send message_.
-Check that for each of the above scenarios,a valid warning is raised about the Email field and the form remains open.
+Check that for each of the above scenarios, a valid warning is raised about the Email field and the form remains open.

 **IC-10d**:
 With Name and Email fields correctly filled and Message field empty, try to click _Send message_.
 Check that: